Journalists investigating Russia targeted by cyberattacks: ProtonMail

 Yen said that ProtonMail has alerted the Swiss Federal Police and the government's computer system security office, MELANI, about the events this week.

-The company has not yet received any indication that an investigation will be launched, Yen said, noting that he had little hope a Swiss government probe will be effective.
+The company has not yet received any indication that an investigation will be launched, Yen said, noting that he was not optimistic the perpetrators would face justice, in part because Moscow was likely to protect them.

-But Grozen said the Swiss had a duty to act, in part because its .ch domain was used to carry out the phishing operation.
+But Grozen said the Swiss had a duty to act, given that its .ch domain was used to carry out the phishing operation.

 "It is essentially a crime within the digital territory of Switzerland," he said, stressing that the entities who registered the malicious .ch websites are "traceable for (Swiss) authorities".